COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority medium

-     + [<1d] Check that iteration keywords are properly ordered in namelist (copy&paste easily leads to mixing iteration keywords)
      + [1d] Consolidate usage of operators supporting multiple options for parent fields (an exception should be raised when the choice is ambigous, use_tag should be used to discriminate between different possibilities; see e.g. relhum)